djwolff/ShouldIFF/README.md

 Our class output is "Win" that is 0 for defeat and 1 for victory.

+### Trial and Error
+After we have chosen our attributes, we decided to play with our Decision Tree learner.
+After numerous attempts to get the code to do what we wanted, we figured out how to construct a tree but in text form.
+This obviously hinders the visualibiity of our algorithm's output, and so we have worked to make a visual that can be seen in Key Findings and Results.
+When constructing our final output of accuracies, the final tree, and being able to make predictions, we would say the hardest part was making it so the data was usable.
+The data we have obtained was in csv format, which looks nice in excel but can be hard to work with in conjunction to SKlearn and numpy.

+In order to get and determine our final results, there was many trial and errors in getting what we wanted as an output.
+SKlearn and Graphviz were very helpful in helping us get to our goal, but there were many limitations in documentation and our data constantly exceeding the memory limit of our computers.
+This is why we chose to use only a portion of the data that we have for this project, but it is very possible to have a more complete model made for this data set.

 ### Key Findings and Results
 As explained in "Choosing the Best Model", Decision Trees was the learner we determined to be best fit.
 Once we chose CART/DT as our primary learner, we were able to determine of these which were the most impactful features on the outcome of the game by looking at what attributes cause the first few splits.